 all of the services that are required by your application.
 The injector itself doesn't know anything

-services do.
+about what the $http or $route services do.
 In fact, the injector doesn't even know about the

 existence of these services, unless it is configured with proper module definitions.